v923z/nothon/README.md

 http://127.0.0.1:8080/static/test.html

-A new div can be added by clicking on the appropriate under the + sign on the right hand side.
+A new div can be added by clicking on the appropriate label under the + sign on the right hand side.
 The active div can be removed by clicking on remove.
 This operation moves the divide to the trash, which is part of the document, but is a hidden divide.
 (The trash can be made visible by clicking on the trashbin icon on the lower right corner.)
 By clicking on recover, either the active block of